 Please note that memberships are non-refundable.

 January – November | A select Saturday | Talks meet at the Visitor Center at 9:45 am and begin at 10:00 am

 Led by Village horticultural and agricultural staff, these programs and workshops are held at various sites and deal with a variety of plant-related themes and topics.
 See offerings in the calendar slider below.

-Members can bring their dog(s) to visit the Village on select days – typically the first weekend of January, February, March, April and November.
+Members can bring their dog(s) to visit the Village on select days.
 Proper documentation and regulations apply – View our Dog Days Policy and see upcoming Dog Days dates.